Navigating Cybersecurity Challenges in the Era of Remote Work: Essential Strategies for Businesses

 Of course, there are negative sides to working remotely as well.
 Full-time telecommuters often report a decrease in effective communication, and some even loneliness.
 But for businesses, the risks can be greater.

-The past year has seen a surge in cyber events affecting businesses of all sizes.
+The past couple of years have seen a surge in cyber events affecting businesses of all sizes.
 With the growing volume and sophistication of online threats like viruses, ransomware, and phishing scams, it is important to know the proper practices to stay safe online.

 What are the Cyber Liability Risks?